jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- Don't close to backfeed substations

 - Fast Curve and alt settings
-	- Hardcode to always disabled
+	- Hardcoded to always disabled
 	- Remove from label

 - Possible switch mode
 	- not needed - they are putting some reclosers up without controls initially

 - Updated SEL-651 faceplate on existing orders
-	- either ship to them or bring with us when commissioning
+	- They will be printing their own labels, we just need to send them the label file

 Added a condition where open due to LOV on end devices with back-feeding disabled takes it out of auto.

-6 remaining reclosers

-day 1 for relay engineers and test setup

-step through examples first
+- ADD TO END OF RST32 -  OR (SV64T AND MV24 = 0)

 send over auto-close logic
 specs and pictures of primary cables mock up wiring diagram for SAT

+SAT
+- 6 reclosers
+- day 1 for relay engineers and test setup
+- step through examples before actual testing